gnosischain/documentation/docs/bridges/Bridge Explorer.md

 ### How to search for your transation?

-1. Select **xDAI** for [xDAI bridge](./tokenbridge/xdai-bridge.md) transaction or **Omnibridge** for [Omnibridge](./tokenbridge/omnibridge.md) transaction.
-2. Search the transaction by inserting the transaction hash or initiator/receiver address.
+1. Search the transaction by inserting the transaction hash or initiator/receiver address.
-3. You can use different filter options to filter out the unrelevant transactions.
+2. You can use different filter options to filter out the unrelevant transactions.
-4. Click on the transaction item to check the details of the transaction.
+3. Click on the transaction item to check the details of the transaction.

 ![Search Transaction](../../static/img/bridges/bridge-explorer/search-tx.png)